qcscine/molassembler/NOTES.rst

 - Change unscoped enums to scoped enums with enum class
 - Use ranking of substituents to produce consistent numbering of atoms and identification of identicality
+- If anything starts failing, improve test coverage.
+Only basic tests for many components so far.

 Files